-Symbols: Anything that carries a particular meaning recognized by people who share culture.
+- Symbols: Anything that carries a particular meaning recognized by people who share culture.
 Whistle, flashing light, thumbs up are all symbols.
 Human beings have the capacity to create symbols with different meanings associated with each.
 These symbols are used as means of communication and thereby become part of our language.
 Even the buildings, dress, the flag, and a type of color may be taken as symbols indicating some aspect of human behavior as well as society's outlook.
-Red, green, white, blue, pink, each of the colors stands for something in the society.
-Blue jeans are quite commonly used in Pakistan.
-Can you find out that these are symbol of what?

-Language: System of symbols that allows members of a society to communicate with one another.
+Red, green, white, blue, pink, each of the colors stands for something in the society. - Language: System of symbols that allows members of a society to communicate with one another.
 Symbols may be oral and these could be written words.
 We have oral cultural traditions.
 Human beings have developed different alphabet as part of written language.
-Language is the major means of cultural transmission.
-Is language uniquely human?
+Language is the major means of cultural transmission. - 3.

-CULTURE (continued)

 Values: Culturally defined standards of desirability, goodness, and beauty that serve as broad guidelines for social living.
 What ought to be.
 Examples of values: Equal opportunity, Achievement or success, Material comfort, Activity and work.
 Science, Freedom, Physical fitness, Health, Punctuality.
 Wealth, Education, Competition and Merit.
 Honesty, Dignity of labor, Patriotism.
 Justice and Democracy.
 Environmental protection, Charity and Development.

-Sometimes there could be inconsistency in the values which can lead to conflict.
+Sometimes there could be inconsistency in the values which can lead to conflict. - 4.
 Beliefs: Specific statements that people hold to be true.
 Values are broad principles that underlie beliefs.
-Values are abstract standard of goodness, while beliefs are particular matters that individuals consider to be true or false.
+Values are abstract standard of goodness, while beliefs are particular matters that individuals consider to be true or false. - 5.
 Norms: Rules and expectations by which a society guides the behavior of its members.
 These are the shared expectations of the people that govern their behavior.
 Proscriptive norms: Mandating what we should not do.
 Forbidding from certain actions.
 Prescriptive norms: What we should do.

-Mores and Folkways: W. G. Sumner gave these concepts.

-Mores (MORE-ays): Society's standards of proper moral conduct.
-Such standards have been considered as essential to maintaining a way of life.
-These are the notions of right or wrong developed by society.
-Violation of mores brings a strong reaction from others.

-Folkways: Society's customs for routine, casual interaction.
-These are of less moral significance.
-Examples can be: proper dress, appropriate greetings, and common courtesy.
-People usually ignore the violation of folkways.